Admiral Markets Review 2022

 The broker is licensed in Australia, the United Kingdom, Cyprus, and Estonia.
 As a part of its global expansion strategy, Admiral Markets has also acquired licenses from Canada and South Africa in 2022.

-Admiral Markets offers thousands of instruments to traders in the following categories, Forex pairs, indices, stocks, commodities and cryptocurrencies.
+Admiral Markets offers thousands of instruments to traders in the following categories, Forex pairs, indices, stocks, commodities, and cryptocurrencies.

 The broker offers a diverse product range consisting of over 3,300 tradable instruments compared to its competitors.